 To avoid those difficulties, a new model has been developed.
-Like the two previous models it is linear, but unlike them its starting point is not a set of scientific facts but a set of normative judgements about what is important, and which aims and objectives are to be pursued.
+Like the two previous models it is linear, but unlike them its starting point is not a set of scientific facts but a set of normative judgements about what is important, and which policy aims and objectives are to be pursued.
 Secondly, though linear, it is characterised by reciprocal interactions; it is not uni-directional but bi-directional.
 This model is termed a ‘co-dynamic’ model, and its structure can be represented schematically, as shown in Figure 3.

 Figure 3: a co-dynamic model

-This model assumes that science-based technology policy-making depends on both expert scientific assessments and on non-scientific considerations, but instead of portraying risk and/or benefit assessments as if they occurred in a policy-free space, the model represents those scientific deliberations as ‘sandwiched between’ two sets of judgements.
+This model assumes that science-based technology policy-making depends on both expert scientific assessments and on non-scientific considerations, but instead of portraying expert risk assessments as if they occurred in a policy-free space, the model represents those scientific deliberations as ‘sandwiched between’ two sets of judgements.
 On the one hand, there is a set of up-stream judgements that provide key assumptions about what is to be assessed and the questions to which scientific answers are expected, and on the other a set of down-stream evaluative judgements about what actions are appropriate in the light of those answers, including comparisons with alternative courses of action and the distribution and acceptability of the associated costs and benefits.

+There is evidence indicating that the reasons why different groups of scientific risk assessors reach different conclusions about the risks from GM crops is not because they are providing competing interpretations of agreed and shared bodies of evidence, but because they have asked and answered different questions, and have therefore reviewed different data sets; in other words they have adopted conflicting risk assessment policies.
+(Millstone et al, 2008)

 Operationalising a co-dynamic approach

-While co-evolutionary analyses have become increasingly accepted amongst science policy scholars and sociologists of scientific knowledge, public policy institutions have been far slower in understanding the implications of co-dynamic analyses, or they have understood them but have been reluctant to accept some or all of their implications.
+While co-dynamic analyses have become increasingly accepted amongst science policy scholars and sociologists of scientific knowledge, public policy institutions have been far slower in understanding the implications of co-dynamic analyses, or they have understood them but have been reluctant to accept some or all of their implications.

 In the food safety regulatory field, it has been the Codex Alimentarius Commission (or CAC) that has been in the vanguard.
 The CAC was jointly established in 1963 by the Member States of the United Nations Food and Agriculture Organisation (FAO) and the World Health Organisation (WHO); it sets food safety standards for internationally traded food products.
 Until 1994 Codex standards were merely advisory, with no statutory force.
-Since the establishment of World Trade Organisation in 1995, Codex standards have been adopted as food safety benchmarks below which importing countries can lawfully exclude products.
+Since the establishment of the World Trade Organisation in 1995, Codex standards have been adopted as food safety benchmarks below which importing countries can lawfully exclude products.
 Individual Codex Member States may set higher standards than those adopted by Codex, but if challenged at a WTO Dispute, they would need to justify those standards as ‘based on a scientific risk assessment’ and as not as discriminatory trade barrier to prevent or inhibit imports.
 (WTO, 1998)

-Since 1995, with the enhanced role of Codex standards within the WTO regime, regulatory convergence and divergence has become increasingly important.
+Since 1995, with the enhanced role of Codex standards within the WTO regime, regulatory convergence and divergence has become increasingly important and problematic.
 Codex has struggled to set agreed common standards given the differences amongst the competing standards of Member States.
 Under those conditions, and given the collisions amongst the risk assessments and regulatory standards of competing Codex and WTO member states, it is unsurprising that explicit attention has been given by Codex to up-stream framing assumptions that contribute to the construction of competing risk assessments.
 Codex is the first major public policy institution explicitly to acknowledge that scientists’ assessments of food safety risks are framed by prior up-stream framing assumptions, which Codex has termed ‘risk assessment policy’.